-Some girls with Trisomy X might have difficulty doing things neatly with their hands, like handwriting or coloring.
+Some people with Trisomy X have difficulty doing things neatly with their hands, like handwriting or coloring.

-Girls with Trisomy X might have trouble keeping their balance.
+Some might have trouble keeping their balance.
 Sometimes they bump into things.
-Other girls might get tired easily when they exercise or they might find that their muscles are not as strong as other girls.
+Others might get tired easily when they exercise or they might find that their muscles are not as strong as other girls.